rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 If an app is in the `ACTIVE` state then it cannot yet be suspended, and **MUST** be deactivated first.

-If an app is in the `SLEEPING` state then it cannot be suspended and there is no need to do anything else.
-The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to suspend an app that is already in the `SLEEPING` state and the remainder of this section does not apply.
+If an app is in the `HIBERNATING` state then it cannot be suspended and there is no need to do anything else.
+The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to suspend an app that is already in the `HIBERNATING` state and the remainder of this section does not apply.

 If an app is already in the `SUSPENDED` state, then it is already suspended and